awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-importing.md

 }
 ```

-**Example trust policy**
+**Example Trust policy**

 The following trust policy allows Amazon Comprehend to assume the role and gain its permissions\.
-It allows the `comprehend.amazonaws.com` service principal to perform the `sts:AssumeRole` action\.
+It allows the `comprehend.amazonaws.com` service principal to perform the `sts:AssumeRole` operation\.
+To help with [confused deputy prevention](cross-service-confused-deputy-prevention.md), you restrict the scope of the permission by using one or more global condition context keys\.
+For `aws:SourceAccount`, specify the account Id of the user who is importing the model\.

 ```
 {